JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

+### Independent Authonomy

+This plethora of trading venues, akin to different AMMs, presents a tangible difficulty for routing trades.
+In these last few weeks, we've already seen the emmergance of multiple products that promise to capture the best exchange rate across native and Soroban pools.[^types] And these systems, many of which are closed-source,[^secret] face fundamental rent-extraction ioncetives to skim off each trade.

+Might I ask: if the goal here is empowering anyone anywhere to invest in their future, then should our underlying market tooling to complicate trading for the sake of profits?
+I respectfully submit that smart contracts on other chains have had years to mature, but they still barely offer anything not present on the native chain or easily possible.
+While we are early in web3, we are not early in markets.[^VOC]

+Accordingly, might we look to the long-term implications of interleaving the SDEX with AMMs under the frame of how markets evolved?[^mm2]

+Do you see any innovation surface across these contracts aside from taking liquidity away from the network to isolate on

 It started potentially how you'd expect: young kid wants to make some money and tries their hand at the stock market.
 I'll admit, that was the case&mdash;a raw sense of wanting someting better and beliving in the market as a path to get there.